WebFace260M/webface260m-iccv21-mfr/README.md

 docker pull webface260m/mfr:latest
 docker run -it -v /mnt/:/mnt/ --name mfr webface260m/mfr /bin/bash
 ```
-4. (Optional) If you do not run step 3, you can also run the following command to install the necessary packages.
+4. (Optional) If you do not run ``step 3``, you can also run the following command to install the necessary packages.
 ```Shell
 cd $MFR_ROOT/demo
 pip install -r requirements.txt